Hodge-Deligne polynomials of character varieties of abelian groups: Introduction

+One consequence of this result is a formula for the (compactly supported) $E$-polynomial of the irreducible component $\mathcal{M}_{r}^{0}G\subset\mathcal{M}_{r}G$, for every such $G$ (Theorem \ref{thm:E-poly}).

-Our approach to Theorem \ref{thm:mHDP} is based on adapting, to balanced varieties, some techniques introduced in \cite{DiLe2}, in the context of the \emph{weight polynomial}.
-A crucial role is played by \emph{equivariant} mixed Hodge structures and their corresponding \emph{equivariant polynomials}, defined for varieties with an action of a finite group.
+Our approach to Theorem \ref{thm:mHDP} is based on working with \emph{equivariant} mixed Hodge structures and their corresponding \emph{equivariant polynomials}, defined for varieties with an action of a finite group, and focusing on certain classes of balanced varieties.
+In particular, we generalize to the context of the equivariant $E$-polynomial, some of the techniques introduced in \cite{DL} for dealing with equivariant weight polynomials.

-For the groups $G=GL(n,\mathbb{C})$, $SL(n,\mathbb{C})$ and $Sp(n,\mathbb{C})$, the formula above can be made even more concrete, in terms of partitions of $n$, and allows explicit computations of the Hodge-Deligne, $E$- and Poincaré polynomials of the corresponding character varieties $\mathcal{M}_{r}G$.
+For the groups $G=GL(n,\mathbb{C})$ and $SL(n,\mathbb{C})$, we have that $\mathcal{M}_{r}G$ is an irreducible normal variety, and the formula in Theorem \ref{thm:mHDP} can be made even more concrete, in terms of partitions of $n$, and allows explicit computations of the Hodge-Deligne, $E$- and Poincaré polynomials of the corresponding character varieties $\mathcal{M}_{r}G=\mathcal{M}_{r}^{\star}G$.
 We state the main results below in the compactly supported version, the one which is relevant in arithmetic geometry (see \cite{HRV}, Appendix).

 Let $\mathcal{P}_{n}$ denote the set of partitions of $n\in\mathbb{N}$.
 By $\underline{n}=[1^{a_{1}}2^{a_{2}}\cdots n^{a_{n}}]\in\mathcal{P}_{n}$ we denote the partition of $n$ with $a_{j}\geq0$ parts of size $j=1,\cdots,n$, so that $n=\sum_{j}j\,a_{j}$. \begin{thm} Let $G=SL(n,\mathbb{C})$, and $r\geq1$.
 The compactly supported $E$-polynomial of $\mathcal{M}_{r}G$ is